Brexit: the United Kingdom's withdrawal from the European Union

 In September 2018, the new (co)-rapporteurs received a knowledge transfer package for each product.
 This contained background on the regulatory and evaluation history of each product, including the most recent benefit-risk assessment.
 The transfer package also helps each national competent authority forecast upcoming workload and support the planning of resources, particularly for complex products in the portfolio.

-Answers to potential questions on the supply of medicines in the EU after Brexit are available in the question-and-answer document below.
+Answers to potential questions on the supply of medicines in the EU in the context of Brexit are available in the question-and-answer document below.

 The document also explains what EMA, the European Commission and national competent authorities in the Member States are doing to prevent potential medicine supply shortages due to Brexit: